openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 A symlink will be created: `/opt/intel/openvino_<VERSION>`

-You may select one of the following procedures according to your need:
+Select one of the following procedures according to your need:

 #### Install the Latest Version